chew-in/computational_physics/3_ANN/README.md

 * Transfer function.
 In general, a nonlinear transfer function is needed to bound the output.
 We experiment with both sigmoid function $\sigma(z)=\frac{1}{1+e^{-z}}$, and hyperbolic tangent tanh function $\tanh(z)=\frac{e^{z}-e^{-z}}{e^{z}+e^{-z}}$.

 * Gradient descent.
-Back-propagation is an general algorithm that performs a backward pass to adjust the parameters of a neural network, aiming to minimize error.
-One commonly used algorithm to find the set of weights that minimizes the error is gradient descent.
-Gradient descent algorithm calculates the partial derivative $\frac{\partial E}{\partial w_{ij}}$ of the error $E$ with respect to a weight $w_{ij}$, and take a step in this direction as it causes the maximal decrease of the error.
+Back-propagation is an general algorithm that performs a backward pass to adjust the parameters of a neural network, aiming to minimize error, a.k.a. cost function.
+One commonly used algorithm to find the set of weights that minimizes the cost function is gradient descent.
+Gradient descent algorithm calculates the partial derivative of the cost function with respect to each weight, and take a step at the opposite direction for maximal decrease of the error.
 The size of the step is determined by the learning rate.
-Mathematically, let weights be denoted by $w$, activation of the last layer neuron is $a^{(L)}$,
+Mathematically, let weights of layer $L$ be denoted by $w^{(L)}$, activation of the last layer neuron is $a^{(L)}$,
    - Cost function for first training example,
 $$C_0= (a^{(L)}-y)^2$$
 Partial derivative of this cost function w.r.t. each weight,